 Office Hours: Monday – Friday, 8 am–5pm

 Global Initiatives/Binational Center

-The Office of Global Initiatives (OGI) / Binational Center (BINC), an academic bridge for the international community, enhances relationships between Texas A&M International University and other countries by promoting civic and social organizations and institutions through research, education, leadership, and public service.
+The Office of Global Initiatives (OGI) / Binational Center (BINC), serves as an international academic and community bridge, enhancing relationships between Texas A&M International University and other countries by promoting civic and social organizations and institutions through research, education, leadership, and public service.

 Selected activities of the OGI /BINC include: